 Who is a Candidate for Revision Rhinoplasty?

 Before surgeons agree to any procedures, they first determine whether or not patients qualify as candidates.
-The main stipulation surgeons consider is whether or not the patient is in good health.
-Individuals having certain medical conditions may not qualify for future surgical procedures because of possible risks.
-Dr Hilger also requires that patients have realistic expectations both concerning the current problem and regarding possible outcomes.
+The main stipulation surgeons consider is whether or not the patient is in good health and that they have emotionally recovered sufficiently from their previous surgery.
+Dr Hilger and Dr. Lyford-Pike also require that patients have realistic expectations both concerning the current problem and regarding possible outcomes.
 Qualified and experienced surgeons inform patients when surgical procedures are necessary and what to expect after healing occurs.
 Patients must also have allowed adequate healing time after prior procedures before expecting corrections.

 What are the Benefits of a Revision Rhinoplasty?

 Understandably, individuals experiencing unsatisfactory results from a first procedure feel reluctant to consult with another physician.
 Some dread having to undergo additional surgical procedures.
 People may not realize an additional procedure often corrects various problems.
 Many experienced surgeons suggest that up to 20 percent of rhinoplasty patients may benefit from additional procedures.
 Consulting with a surgeon experienced in revision rhinoplasty often alleviates fears and provides patients with information and hope that they do not have to continue suffering embarrassment, discomfort or the inconvenience caused by prior procedures.
 Patients having breathing difficulty particularly should consider consultation and possible additional surgery.

 What is the Cost of a Revision Rhinoplasty?